darrenng1996/Car-Sales-Analysis/README.md

 # Car-Sales-Analysis

-This is the Car sales data set which include information about different cars .
-This data set is being taken from the Analytixlabs for the purpose of analysis.
+This is the Car sales data set which include information about different cars.
+It is available to download from www.kaggle.com This data set is being taken from the Analytixlabs for the purpose of analysis.
-I uses MySql to develop some queries in order to do the analysis.
-After that, I used Tableau to produce a chart for the ease of analysis.
+I used MySql queries in order to do the analysis as well as create a visualization chart by using Tableau.

 These are the questions that I came up with for the analysis.
 1) Among all the manufacturer, which manufacture has the most sale in the industry?